 Visitors to Serengeti can view this splendid migration in April to June during the Wildebeest vacation and since the animals access Maasai Mara in July, it is thus the most ideal period to view the migration in Kenya up to mid November at Mara River.

 Through the great annual migration in Serengeti and Maasai Mara, visitors will view over 1.6 million Wildebeest migrating together with zebras which are over 250,000 and also almost half a million of Thomson’s gazelles and numerous antelopes such as Topis and Elands among others.

 The Mara River where the animals cross to penetrate through Maasai Mara is thus the most ideal vantage point for viewing the annual splendid migration of Wildebeests.

 The migration is referred as the Wildebeests migration by many because the Wildebeests are the most dominant animals in the migration.

-This annual great migration of Wildebeests thus makes Maasai Mara and its southern counter park in Tanzania (Serengeti) one of the finest destinations for wildlife safaris in Africa and definitely all over the globe simply because they host a very unique event which is not found in any other place in the world.
+This annual great migration of Wildebeests thus makes Maasai Mara a loved place in Kenya to visit on some of our group tours in Kenya and its southern counter park in Tanzania (Serengeti) one of the finest destinations for wildlife safaris in Africa and definitely all over the globe simply because they host a very unique event which is not found in any other place in the world.